-Cons: Introduces potential gaps between phases; may limit continuity if different suppliers win subsequent work, and increases administrative burden on DfT.
+Cons: Introduces potential gaps between phases; may limit continuity if different suppliers win subsequent work and increases administrative burden on DfT

-8 Project scope
+4 Project scope

-8.1 Purpose of the service
+4.1 Purpose of the service

-8.1.1 Client's objectives
+4.1.1 Client's objectives

-The DfT is looking to set up a contract for the provision of a range of technical consultancy services to support an update of the WMHI CoP.
+Department for Transport (DfT) is looking to set up a contract for the provision of a range of technical consultancy services to support an update of the Well Managed Highway Infrastructure (WMHI) Code of Practice (CoP).

-The UKRLG is planning an update of the WMHI CoP.
-This publication is used by local highway authorities to ensure best practice in the management and maintenance of local highway networks, but it is now some eight years old and requires a refresh to bring it up to date.
+The UKRLG (UK Roads Leadership Group) is planning an update of the WMHI CoP.
+This publication is used by local highway authorities to ensure best practice in the management and maintenance of local highway networks, but it is now some 8 years old and requires a refresh to bring it up to date.